ShaikhSufiyanAhmed/Investment-advice-based-on-market-trends-and-financial-distress-of-a-company/README.md

 In the second half of the code we have analysed the financial and non finaical data of a company and analysed that is it safe to invest in the company or not

-- In terms of dataset we have used a real world data set of chinees company -
+- In terms of dataset we have used a real world data set of a company -
 -